Barnard Castle Town Guide

 Accessibility

-Riverside paths vary, but many are gentle and suitable for most visitors.
+The Bowes Museum is fully accessible, with lifts inside the building.
+Riverside paths vary depending on where you go, but many sections are gentle and suitable for most visitors.

 Best Time to Visit Barnard Castle